 Neutrophils are a type of white blood cell alongside monocytes, basophils, eosinophils and lymphocytes.
-Neutrophils help to protect the body from infection and are one of the first cells to travel to the infected site.
-They are also an example of a granulocyte – a cell that releases granules containing enzymes in response to infections and allergic reactions – and a type of phagocyte – they can engulf and absorb invading pathogens.
+They are an important part of the immune system and help to protect the body from infection.
+Neutrophils are one of the first cells to reach the site of infection.
+Just like basophils and eosinophils, neutrophils release granules from their cytoplasm to elicit an immune response, making them a type of granulocyte.
+Neutrophils are also a type of phagocyte in that they can engulf and absorb invading pathogens.

 Exercise is key to a healthy lifestyle.
-However, intense exercise can also induce immunodepression during recovery.
-Therefore, it is essential that you take rest periods between bouts of intense exercise to prevent illness.
+However, participating in intense exercising can cause immunodepression during recovery.
+One exercise bout can change the white blood cell composition and this can remain changed even during recovery.
+Therefore, it is essential to have enough rest between exercise sessions to prevent illness and injury.

 PubMed Health.
 (2018).
 Neutrophils.
 Available at: https://www.ncbi.nlm.nih.gov/pubmedhealth/PMHT0022058/